-AmeriCorps Seniors' active guidance is available on the agency's Guidance webpage: https://www.americorps.gov/about/agency-overview/official-guidance.
+AmeriCorps' active guidance is available on the agency's guidance web page.
 The contents of these documents do not have the force and effect of law and are not meant to bind the public in any way unless incorporated into a contract or grant agreement.
 These documents are intended only to provide clarity to the public regarding existing requirements under the law or agency policies.